khakhalin/notes/system_design.md

 **Load balancer**: a process of distributing tasks over resources.
 May involve scheduling tasks of different size; scheduling of tasks that depend on each other (there are heuristic methods to optimize computation of a directed graph that arises from dependencies); and effective segregation (splitting into "independent" tasks that can be parallelized).

 Possible balancing approaches for a client-server architecture:
-* Server-side balancing (necessary for horizontal scaling)
+* **Round-robin** (common for DNS/IP services): resolve into a list of IP sorted by priority, and the list is adjusted (permuted) for every response.
+The client tries IP in the order, and goes to a diff IP after a time-out.
+An IP that ended up working is used again (cashing), but with a certain expiration time. ([ref](https://en.wikipedia.org/wiki/Round-robin_DNS)) But it means that within-user load is not balanced, which is a potential issue.
 * Client-side random load balancing (randomize where the requests are sent)
-* Round-robin (common for DNS/IP services): resolve into a list of IP sorted by priority, and the list is adjusted (permuted) for every response.
-The client tries IP in the order, and goes to a diff IP after a time-out.
-An IP that ended up working is used again, but with a certain expiration time. ([ref](https://en.wikipedia.org/wiki/Round-robin_DNS))
+* Server-side balancing (necessary for horizontal scaling).
+May combine round-robing (randomizing) with more sophisticated load balancing.

 In a **Data Center** lots of servers have private IP addresses, but share one public IP address, with messages managed by a load balancer.
 TCP/IP within the data center.